 The coffee shop industry has become very competitive, on the back of strong market demand, many coffee shops have flourished recently.
 In order to monitor your coffee shop performance and improve its profitability, make sure to track important Key Performance Indicators (KPIs).

-KPIs help you measure if the business is meeting its target and also help determine issues quickly so they can be addressed.
 This article discusses the 10 most important KPIs coffee shop owners should track and how they can calculate them.
 Let’s dive in!

 1. Average revenue per table